sreerath-srideep/sql_data_warehouse_project/README.md

 Welcome to the Data Warehouse and Analytics Project repository!💫 This project provides a detailed insight about data warehousing and analytics solution from scratch.
 From building a data warehouse to generating useful insights.
 It showcases the industry best practices used in data engineering and analytics.

+**👉Important Links & Tools.**

+- Datasets: Access to the project dataset  (csv files).
+- SQL Server Express: Lightweight server for hosting your database.
+- SQL Server Management Studio (SSMS): GUI for managing and interacting with datasets.
+- Git Repository: Set up Github account and repository to manage, version and collaborate on your code efficiently.
+- Draw.io: Design data architecture, models and diagrams.
+- Notion: All-in-one tool for project management and organization.

 **⭐Project Requirements**

 **Building a Data Warehouse**